Leslie Dorosin

-Immigrants Rising’s Mental Health Connector provides undocumented students in California with psychological support, allowing them to access their strengths and resiliency to focus on their personal goals and healing journey.
+Immigrants Rising’s Mental Health Connector connects undocumented students in California with psychological support, allowing them to access their strengths and resiliency to focus on their personal goals and healing journey.

 The Mental Health Connector (MHC) program was established in 2018 by our Clinical Director, Dr. Loren Krane.
 The MHC connects licensed and supervised pre-licensed therapists with undocumented individuals in need of mental health services.
 Our experienced and culturally responsive therapists volunteer to provide free and completely confidential services, tailored to meet the needs of each individual.
 Therapists receive ongoing peer consultation and training to better understand the unique experiences of undocumented people.